volatiletech/abcweb/README.md

 but it would also never be as flexible and simple to use as Gulp is due to the fact that Go is compiled and all of the existing asset tools out there are either written in or written for Javascript.
 With that being said, Gulp is extremely easy to use, and ABCWeb makes it even easier to use.
+Once you have NodeJS installed everything just *works* because we've created a robust gulpfile for you.

 ### How do I install NodeJS, NPM and Gulp?

-Installing NodeJS is system dependant. `nvm` is a nice option on some systems but is not supported in some shells such as [fish shell](https://fishshell.com/).
+Installing NodeJS is system dependant. `nvm` is a popular option on some systems but is not supported in some shells such as [fish shell](https://fishshell.com/).
 NPM comes bundled with NodeJS.

 * [Download Node.js](https://nodejs.org/en/download/)
 * [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/)

 ABCWeb uses [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) as its task runner and asset build system.
 Once NodeJS and NPM is installed you can install [Gulp](https://github.com/gulpjs/gulp/tree/4.0) using: